 As I got older, I began writing stories all the time in my mind.
 As I observed the people and events swirling around my life, I began to weave together tales about them.
 The downside of this was when I'd wake up at 3:00 am, and my mind would start to write, keeping me from being able to go back to sleep.
 Sometimes I wondered if I had some weird mental illness, but then I found out that no, I was just a writer.
 Just as I could escape into wondrous far-off and long ago worlds as I read a good book, I could create worlds that enveloped me while I wrote as well.
 Not only that, but writing was and still is, a comforting and therapeutic outlet for me.
 It has gotten me through some challenging times in my life.

 While I was in college, having a career as an author became my dream.
 As my husband and I raised our sons and traveled around the world, my dream took a backseat, and that was my choice, but the day came when I woke up and said, "It's time."
 I returned to studying the writing craft and researching the publishing industry.
 Finally, I began to write.
 I woke up one morning with the seeds for the plot of "Arms of Grace" rattling around in my mind, and I had to get it out.
 It seemed like as soon as I started, my life went haywire, and there were entire years when I didn't write at all, but I persevered.
 As I've taken this first real step in achieving my dream, I know it was all worth it.

 I've trained myself to be disciplined to write full-time.
 I have several novels in different stages of planning, and I'm on my way.
 Thank you to all who have traveled with me on this journey, encouraging me not to give up and believing in me more than I believed in myself at times.
 I wouldn't have made it without you, and I hope you'll stay along for the ride.

 Please, share your dreams with me.
-Who knows, maybe you'll end up in one of my books.
+Who knows, maybe you'll end up in one of my stories.